MWall541/Dragon-Mounts-Legacy/README.md

 TWEAKS:

 - New Dragon Breaths!
-Besides Fire, there are Ice, Storm, and Ender Breaths now corresponding to appropriate dragon breeds.
+Besides Fire, there are Ice, Storm, Wither, and Ender Breaths now corresponding to appropriate dragon breeds.

 - Dragons now shoot breath balls occasionally when in combat.